ArneBinder/dialam-2024-shared-task/log.md

 ### S-relations with RoBERTa (lr=1e-4)

-- training a single model for s-relation types with xlm-roberta-large
+- training a single model for s-relation types with roberta-large
   - command:
     ```bash
       python src/train.py \